rufimelo99/UltimateChess/README.md

 `public float lostGame = -200.0f;`
 `public float doNothing = -0.1f;`

 `invalidAction` is a reward given in order for the agent to learn that a particular movement is not valid.
-For instance, if `vectorAction[0]` has a value of 1 while a King is on *a8*, representing that the King should move one tile up and one tile to the left, is invalid and, consequentially, it should penalize the agent.
-On the other hand, there is a compensation if it makes a valid move: `validAction`.
+For instance, if `vectorAction[0]` has a value of 1 while a King is on *a8*, representing that the King should move one tile up and one tile to the left, it is invalid and, consequentially, should penalize the agent.
+On the other hand, there is a compensation by making a valid move: `validAction`.
 Ultimately, it receives a larger reward depending if it wins or loses:
 `wonGame` and `lostGame`.
-In order to incentivize the agent to eat opposite pieces, there are some rewards with that same purpose.

 `public float strengthPawn        = 1.0f;`
 `public float strengthHorse       = 3.0f;`
 `public float strengthBishop      = 3.0f;`
 `public float strengthRook        = 5.0f;`
 `public float strengthQueen       = 9.0f;`
 `public float strengthKing        = 50.0f;`

-Those rewards are multiple ( `/10`) of the [relative value](https://en.wikipedia.org/wiki/Chess_piece_relative_value) of each piece.
+Those strengths are according to a [relative value](https://en.wikipedia.org/wiki/Chess_piece_relative_value) of each piece.
+The rewards of eating a piece of certain strength is divided by 10, in order to incentivize the agent to eat opposite pieces.

 <!-- USAGE EXAMPLES -->
 ## Improved Rewards System